Seraph and the Seraphim

 The cedar circle has stood for centuries, but tonight it hosts a different rite.
 Here, under starlight and moss, Seraph kneels to intimacy itself.

 This is not spectacle but hush: the kind of ritual where silence is louder than cries, where the weight of a hand carries more than a lash.
 Yet within that hush, hearts are bared, roles shift, and the surrender becomes complete.
+Three bodies in communion with the forest, and with each other.

 Performers: Seraph, Koboru, Sioniel